PaNOSC-ViNYL/ViNYL-project/Docs/Reports/TDR/API/McStas_integration.md

 # McStasScript integration into harmonized API

-Assuming the form of parameters and calculators:
+This document contains a few ideas for how McStasScript could be integrated into a SIMEX like python user interface called the backenginge.
+In SIMEX, simulation is performed by calculators objects that contain simulation code and takes input from parameter objects that specialized for each calculator.
+This user interface of McStasScript is heavily influenced by the necessity to input a lot of information into one calculator, where SIMEX is better suited for running a simulation based on a series of calculators.
+Reconciling the two will then most likely require concessions somewhere.

+The backengine is specified in another document, but here the most important part is how calculators and parameters are instantiated:
 ```
 calculator = CalculatorName(parameters=parameters, inpath="/path/to/input/data", outpath="/path/to/output/data")
 parameters = CalculatorParameters(param1=value1*unit1, param2=value2*unit2, ...)
 ```
+The parameter class should not contain simulation code, but only parameters with consistensy checks.

+## Instrument object from parameter class

-Could take an McStasScript instrument object as “parameters”, inpath rarely necessary, could dump data in outpath.
+The calculator could take a McStasScript instrument object as “parameters”, inpath rarely necessary, could dump data in outpath.
 Would violate design principles on parameters, as the parameter object would contain methods for performing the simulation.

 ```